 Black Mirror is one of my all-time favorite TV shows.
 If you haven’t heard of it, it’s a dystopian science fiction series that I highly recommend.
-My favorite episodes include “Black Museum” & “Nosedive”, but today I want to discuss “Hang the DJ”.
+My favorite episodes include “Black Museum” & “Nosedive”, but today I want to discuss “Hang the DJ”. *SPOILER ALERT* If you haven’t seen Black Mirror yet, I highly recommend you stop reading & go watch Season 4, Episode 4 before reading this blog post.
 Set in a future, dystopian world, where society has given up on conventional dating, partners are matched at random & told the exact duration of their relationship upfront.

-Just to be clear, in my personal opinion, DATING IS F#CKING HARD.
+To be clear, in my opinion, DATING IS F#CKING HARD.
 Being thrown into the unknown is scary, but in order to find “The One”, you need the strength & courage to take a leap of faith.
 While being able to control the outcome of a relationship may seem great in theory, I will never buy into it.

 Yes, the world is full of endless options.
 But at the end of the day, don’t you know when you’ve already exhausted your options?
 We need to listen to our hearts.
 We need to speak our truth & do what we believe will be the best for ourselves, while also taking into consideration the hearts of others.
 No one deserves to have their heartbroken, especially if we have the ability to be honest & prevent it.
 Forgive yourself for your past mistakes, & forgive others for theirs.
 Only then will you learn how to love with authenticity.